“She is a rare combination:

 • Aging should not come with pain, fatigue, frailty or ‘feeling old.’
 These are terrible myths perpetuated by misguided societal norms, unhealthy habits and industry interests.

 • Being healthy should not be difficult or restrictive.
 Keeping healthy habits shouldn’t be a struggle if they are a good fit for you.
-I help you build sustainable change in ways that work for you, so you can live a life you love in a body you love.

 • I always work in your best interest.
 If you would benefit from working with someone who can support you better than I can, I will refer you to the practitioner who can best support you.